MTO-SDC/mto-sdc-table/README.md

 }
 ```

-__PLEASE NOTE:__ ColumnInfo.key is a very important property.
+__PLEASE NOTE:__ ColumnWithProperties.key is a very important property.
 Please populate it with the key-path to the value you would like displayed.
-For example, if you pass in an array of Car objects and want to a column to display the data found int Car.engine.parts.piston ColumnInfo.key should be populated with 'engine.parts.piston' NOTE THAT Car is omitted!
+For example, if you pass in an array of Car objects and want to a column to display the data found int Car.engine.parts.piston ColumnWithProperties.key should be populated with 'engine.parts.piston' NOTE THAT Car is omitted!
 Giving it the value of 'piston' will only display Car.piston values if they exist.
 If this key is left blank every single key:value within the object will be displayed.

 ### Outputs
 Work is being completed on outputing more events, currently only two event is returned, the updated object and the index at which it is located, a button click event.